 Background Paediatric physiotherapist; founded Heads Together in 2002

 What Heads Together means to me I love the wisdom, understanding and sense of family within our Heads Together community.
 It has become my family, too, since I lost my parents.
-I know the difference we can make in people’s lives – that’s what drives me to keep driving positive change.
+I know the difference we can make in people’s lives – that’s what motivates me to keep driving for positive change.

 Background Paediatric occupational therapist; health and disability development projects; part of Heads Together since 2006